Skip to content

 Reviews+

 “The second edition of An Educator’s Guide to STEAM is a timely must-read for all K–8 educators deeply dedicated to preparing youth for their lives of today and the future.
 The book brilliantly captures compelling stories of STEAM teaching in action and leaves readers ready and equipped to build bright futures by fostering student growth through transdisciplinary STEAM.
-As a STEAM researcher and educator, my recommendation is to engage in this book today!”
+As a STEAM researcher and educator, my recommendation is to engage with this book today!”

 —Sarah B. Bush, professor of K–12 STEM education, Lockheed Martin Eminent Scholar Chair, University of Central Florida